-We report on respect for human rights both in our annual "Communication on Progress" (COP), which is published on the UN Global Compact website and - in relation to the prevention of modern slavery - in our UK Modern Slavery Act declaration, which can be accessed on our website.
-In accordance with the German Transparency of Remuneration Act (Entgelttransparenzgesetz), Aareal Bank AG's Annual Report 2017 also provides a breakdown of our employee figures by women and men for the first time.
+We report on respect for human rights both in our annual "Communication on Progress" (COP), which is published on the UN Global Compact website, and - in relation to the prevention of modern slavery - in our UK Modern Slavery Act declaration, which can be accessed on our website.
+In accordance with the German Transparency of Remuneration Act (Entgelttransparenzgesetz - EntgTranspG), Aareal Bank AG's Annual Report provides, as in the previous year, a breakdown of our employee figures by women and men as well as data on diversity and equal remuneration.

-- ✓ The Management Board has expressly undertaken to respect human rights in the Code of Conduct, which applies to the entire Group, and has also committed itself to observing the principles of diversity and equal treatment by signing the Diversity Charter (Charta der Vielfalt).
-The human rights reporting is used to inform the Management Board of the measures implemented, their effectiveness, and any infringements and the actions taken to penalise them. - ✓ No incidents of discrimination came to light at Aareal Bank Group during the year under review (G4-HR3).
-Equally, no significant human rights impacts were reported for the supply chain (G4-HR11). - ✓ When employees are recruited, the employee representative bodies involved regularly use their co-determination rights to check that positions are filled on the basis of applicants' qualifications (G4-LA13). - ✓ In addition, we had our remuneration structures analysed externally as part of a study (Logib-D) sponsored by the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth.
-The results showed that there are no significant differences in remuneration within Aareal Bank Group between men and women in comparable positions (G4-LA13).
+- The Management Board has expressly undertaken to respect human rights in the Code of Conduct, which applies to the entire Group, and has also committed itself to observing the principles of diversity and equal treatment by signing the Diversity Charter (Charta der Vielfalt).
+The human rights reporting is used to inform the Management Board of the measures implemented, their effectiveness, and any infringements and the actions taken to penalise them. - No cases of discrimination came to light at Aareal Bank Group during the year under review (GRI 406-1).
+Equally, no significant human rights impacts were reported for the supply chain (GRI 414-2). - When employees are recruited, the employee representative bodies involved regularly use their co-determination rights to check that positions are filled on the basis of applicants' qualifications (GRI 405-2). - In addition, we had our remuneration structures analysed externally as part of a study (Logib-D) sponsored by the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth.
+The results showed that there are no significant differences in remuneration within Aareal Bank between men and women in comparable positions. - At present, we are working to develop a human rights policy that will serve as an umbrella document bundling/referencing all existing processes, structures and rules within the Group.